HugeFrog24/HugeFrog24/README.md

-# Welcome to HugeFrog24!
+# About Me

-I am a software developer who believes in the iterative process of learning, adapting, and growing.
+I am HugeFrog24, a software developer who believes in the iterative process of learning, adapting, and growing.

 My programming journey is much like a script running through various scenarios, handling exceptions, and continuously evolving.
 Check out the snippet below to get a sense of my philosophy:
 ```python